mikaelavanvooren/sharedWhiteboard/README.md

 # Shared Whiteboard Project

-To use Whiteboard.teams API to create a full stack web application
+To use Whiteboard.teams API to create a web application